core-wg/href/draft-ietf-core-href.md

 ## cri: ABNF Definition of URI Representation of a CRI {#cri-grammar}

+It can be expected that implementations of the application-extension identifier "`cri`" will make use of platform-provided URI implementations, which will include a URI parser.

-The syntax of the content of `cri` literals can be described by the ABNF for `URI-reference` in {{Section 4.1 of RFC3986@-uri}} with certain re-arrangements taken from {{figure-5 (Figure 5)<I-D.ietf-cbor-edn-literals}} of {{I-D.ietf-cbor-edn-literals}};
+In case such a URI parser is not available or inconvenient to integrate, a grammar of the content of `cri` literals is provided by the ABNF for `URI-reference` in {{Section 4.1 of RFC3986@-uri}} with certain re-arrangements taken from {{figure-5 (Figure 5)<I-D.ietf-cbor-edn-literals}} of {{I-D.ietf-cbor-edn-literals}};
 these are reproduced in {{abnf-grammar-cri}}.